sahilshukla3003/PRS-I/README.md

 ### NLP Model
 The NLP model, developed using the NLTK library, processes review texts to:
-- Clean and tokenize the text.
+- Clean and tokenize the text
-- Analyze sentiment using pre-trained models and custom algorithms.
+- Analyze sentiment using pre-trained models and custom algorithms
 - Generate sentiment scores and summaries for the reviews.

 ### Database